 - In February 2014 the Insurance Institute for Highway Safety’s Highway Loss Data Institute (IIHS) released a report showing that older drivers are now less likely to be involved in a crash and less likely to be injured or killed.
 The institute attributes the improvement to safer vehicles and better senior health.
 The report, which tracked data from 1995 to 2012, found that drivers age 70 and over had bigger declines in fatal crash rates per licensed drivers and per vehicle miles traveled than middle-aged drivers, ages 35-54.
 The trend is significant because older drivers have higher rates of fatal crashes, based on miles driven, than any other group except young drivers.
 Despite the improvement, older drivers continue to have higher rates of fatal crashes than most other age groups.

 - The following chart shows how often states require older motorists to renew their drivers licenses.
 Accelerated or shortened renewal frequencies are listed along with the age that motorists must comply with them.
 According to the Insurance Institute for Highway Safety 19 states and the District of Columbia require older drivers to renew their drivers licenses more often than the rest of the state’s residents.
-The chart also lists the states that require older motorists to pass particular tests and the age at which they must comply and states that prohibit older drivers from renewing licenses by mail or online.
-In addition, some states encourage doctors to report people whom they consider unsafe drivers due to medical problems to the department of motor vehicles, and provide immunity from civil action if the report is made in good faith (See “Physician’s Guide to Assessing and Counseling Older Drivers”, American Medical Association.)
+The chart also identifies the 18 states that require older motorists to show proof of adequate vision when renewing their licenses and the 15 states and the District of Columbia that prohibit older drivers from renewing licenses by mail or online.
+In addition, one state, Illinois, requires older drivers age 75 and over to take a road test at renewal and the District of Columbia requires a doctor’s approval for drivers over the age of 70 to renew their licenses.

 Drivers In Motor Vehicle Crashes By Age, 2014